 - Business monetization model – this is where you sell your own products through your own app.

 - Aggregator Business model – this is the “Amazon model,” where other brands sell their products or services on your app.

 The features you’ll want to incorporate in your app will depend on how your monetization schemes operate.

 It really is up to you to decide what features matter most to you.
-Probably working with a no code app builder can help you decide what features will be most cost effective for your goals, and help you zone in on the KPIs that’ll matter most for you.
-You’ll want to figure out which technologies are most important for you, and build an app that caters specifically to your needs to make sure that it’s the most cost effective app for you and your business.
+Probably working with a no-code app builder can help you decide what features will be the most cost-effective for your goals, and help you zone in on the KPIs that’ll matter most to you.
+You’ll want to figure out which technologies are most important for you and build an app that caters specifically to your needs to make sure that it’s the most cost-effective app for you and your business.